tkim/emsx_api_doc/source/excel/requestResponseCom.rst

 =================================== =================================================================
 Request Name             			Action
 =================================== =================================================================
-AssignTrader						Assign an order to another UUID CancelRouteEX						Cancel outstanding routes (placements) CreateOrder                     	Create an order or stage an order into EMSX<GO>
+AssignTrader						Assign an order to another UUID.
+CancelRouteEx						Cancel outstanding routes (placements).
+CreateOrder                     	Create an order or stage an order into EMSX<GO>.
 CreateOrderAndRouteEx				Create a new order and route in a single request.
 CreateOrderAndRouteManually	 		Create the order and notify EMSX this is routed.
-DeleteOrder					 		Delete an existing order in EMSX<GO>
+DeleteOrder					 		Delete an existing order in EMSX<GO>.
-GetAllFieldMetaData			 		Get all field meta data in a response message GetAssetClass						Get all asset class data in a response message GetBrokers							Get all broker data in a response message GetBrokerStrategies					Get all broker strategy data in a response message GetBrokerStrategiesWithAssetClass 	Get all broker strategy information and asset class data GetBrokerStrategyInfo 				Get all broker strategy info data in a response message GetBrokerStrategyInfoWithAssetClass Get all broker strategy info and asset class data GetBrokerWithAssetClass 			Get all broker data with asset class in a response message GetFieldMetaData 					Get field meta data in a reponse message GetTeams 							Get team data in a response message GroupRouteEx 						Submit the entire list as a single route to a basket algorithm ModifyOrder 						Modify parent order
+GetAllFieldMetaData			 		Get all field meta data in a response message.
+GetBrokerStrategiesWithAssetClass 	Get all broker strategy information and asset class data.
+GetBrokerStrategyInfoWithAssetClass Get all broker strategy info and asset class data.
+GetBrokerWithAssetClass 			Get all broker data with asset class in a response message.
+GetFieldMetaData 					Get field meta data in a reponse message.
+GetTeams 							Get team data in a response message.
+GroupRouteEx 						Submit the entire list as a single route to a basket algorithm.
+ModifyOrder 						Modify parent order.
-ModifyRouteEx 						Modify child route
+ModifyRouteEx 						Modify child route.
-RouteEx 							Route existing order
+RouteEx 							Route existing order.
 RouteManuallyEx 					Route manually and notify EMSX that it is routed.
 =================================== =================================================================